f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-for-awscloudfront-distributions-with-f5-distributedcloud/xc-console-demo-guide.rst

 Create CloudFront Distribution:
 ===============================
 1. Go to the AWS Console, search the services for CloudFront and create a new distribution.
 Configure the distribution with the following settings:
+   1.1.
+Origin Domain Name: Your ELB DNS name displayed from the "kubectl get services -n eks-airline-app" command 1.2.
+Origin Protocol: HTTP Only (since ELB communicates over HTTP with your pods) 1.3.
+HTTP Port: 80
+   1.4.
+Origin Path: N/A
+   1.5.

 Creating your Namespace in F5 XC: